Learn About Famous Artists of Impressionism, View their Famous Art

 Art of this period attempted to capture in paint the changing effects of momentary light.
 The paint itself made a statement or an effect separately from the Nature it is rendering.
 The experiments of these painters at the end of the nineteenth century lead toward the expression of modern abstract art in the twentieth century.

-To learn about particular artists from this period, click on one of the
+To learn about particular artists from this period, click on one of the links below:

 James McNeill Whistler